MELAI-1/pdf-course-collection/README.md

-# My courses in PDF
+# My courses in PDF in 2025

 Here is a list of the courses I have read and that I am sharing here in PDF format